mansoormalik/TaskScheduler/README.md

 The protocol between the master and slave is defined in the masterslave.proto file.
 1. An acknowledge message is sent by the slave to the master to verify that a channel can be established.
 If this fails, the slave goes into a retry loop until the master can be reached.
-2. A join request is sent by the slave to a master prior to requesting new tasks.
+2. A join message is sent by the slave to a master prior to requesting new tasks.
 This allows a master to do the required setup to monitor heartbeats from slaves.
-3. A heartbeat request is sent by the slave to the master at regular intervals.
+3. A heartbeat message is sent by the slave to the master at regular intervals.
 4. A task request message is sent by a slave to a master.
 If the task queue is non-empty, the master responds by sending a message that describes the first task (taskname, sleeptime) in its queue.
 If the task queue is empty, the master responds by sending an empty task (taskname="").
 If the task queue is empty, the slave waits for a small duration before trying again.
 For testing purposes the duration was set to 3 seconds.
 5. A status update message is sent by the slave to the master when a task is completed.
 6. When a master is killed, a slave completes its task and goes into a loop waiting for the master to come back on line.
 When the master is reacheable again, the slave sends a AfterMasterFailure request which ensures that the master updates the state of this task to success in mongodb.